an-anonymous-repo/stan/README.md

 ## Play with our demo on UGR16 network traffic flow dataset

-With attached trained models, just run the follow command to generate synthetic UGR'16 data:
+With attached trained models, just run the follow command to generate synthetic UGR'16 data, and the generated data will be stored in the folder "generated_data":

 > python3 runner.py -genfolder